 Let’s look at a couple ketogenic diet food pyramids.

 A ketogenic diet food pyramid helps you wrap your mind around what’s most important on a keto diet.

-He uses a section for fermented foods due to increased focus on gut health required on a keto diet.
+In the next keto diet pyramid below, good fats are the most important section, not grains.
+It uses a section for fermented foods due to an increased focus on gut health required on a keto diet.

 It might take a minute to register how much fat you have to eat, but that’s just because we’ve been so conditioned into thinking fat is bad.
 These ketogenic diet food pyramids should help.
 After you get used to eating quality fats and whole nutrient dense foods (a lot of amazing food, it’s not that tough), you’ll find it hard to go back to processed food and the old food pyramid.

 While this diet might be best off used as a tool rather than a diehard anti-carb life strategy, it’s good to reframe your mind and know that you can thrive without the suggested bowl of oatmeal and glass of OJ each morning.

 Because of the food pyramid and MyPlate – because of these USDA nutritional guidelines combined with modern-day cheap carb convenience – our bodies never go without food for periods of time.

 We were not designed to eat convenient boxed foods stripped of nutritional value and loaded with preservatives and toxins.

 We also weren’t designed to drive to the store that’s barely a mile down the street.